Lower Mississippi River Cruise

 Step beyond the myths of the American South to experience true-life, first-hand compelling accounts of four generations of Créole women, children, and slaves.
 Experienced guides transport you into the complex, vanishing world of Créole Louisiana at Laura Plantation, a 200+ year-old sugar habitation.
 A new, permanent exhibit honors the men, women, and children who were enslaved here, including detailed biographies of former slaves who fought for the freedom in the Union Army during the Civil War.

-Activity Level: Moderate / ADA Accessible: No
+Activity Level: Moderate | ADA Accessible: No

 Why not stay an extra night or two to immerse yourself in the spirit of this vibrant city?
-Ask your onboard Hotel Manager for recommendations on area hotels, attractions, and more.
+Ask your onboard Hotel General Manager for recommendations on area hotels, attractions, and more.

 During this post-cruise city exploration, you will see many of New Orleans’ major sights and attractions including: